Oh, What a Night

 The wine and food flowed throughout the three-hour experience, but the tastiest dish of all was the conversation we had at the table.

-As I sat there among this group of extraordinary women who came from ordinary beginnings, I was so honored and couldn’t help but think of Maya Angelou’s powerful poem “Phenomenal Woman” and the refrain:
+As I sat there among this group of extraordinary women who came from ordinary beginnings, I couldn’t help but think of Maya Angelou’s powerful poem “Phenomenal Woman” and the refrain:

 “I’m a woman